Drinking Water: Groundwater Standards

 Chromium (hexavalent)

-The groundwater standards for hexavalent chromium were recommended in Cycle 10 (2019).
+DHS recommended groundwater standards for hexavalent chromium in Cycle 10 (2019), but they were not adopted into administrative rule.*

-• Recommended preventive action limit = 7 ng/L
+• Recommended Preventive Action Limit (Cycle 10) = 7 ng/L

 Chromium is a naturally occurring metal with many industrial applications.
 It can exist in many forms in the environment with hexavalent chromium being the most toxic.
 Studies show that exposure to high levels of hexavalent chromium can affect the immune system, reproduction, development, and liver and kidneys.